When we were first discussing Grandma’s funeral arrangements,

 thanks.

-As a mother, Grandma made some great sacrifices during her lifetime,
+As a mother, Grandma made some great sacrifices during

-sometimes with friends, to get them out of China and the communists.
+family, and sometimes with friends, to get them out of China and the communists.

 Auntie Sue-On was only 2 years old when Grandma had to let her go and trust